Final Bow: Center for Children’s Performing Arts

 The Mosaic Institute of Greater Dayton

 MI is a nonprofit arts organization committed to breaking the social barriers that divide us and unifying people by leading collaborative art murals.
-Visit the Community Studio at Crane Studios Market in downtown Dayton.
-Stop by the Mosaic Art Studio in Miamisburg to create your own beautiful glass mosaic pieces.
+Visit the Mosaic Art Studio in Crane Studios Market in downtown Dayton to create your own beautiful glass mosaic pieces.
 All ages, all abilities, all people are welcome.
 Open Saturdays.

 Dayton • 937-222-MUSE (6873)